and the 'Trouble' with Point of View

 – Herodotus, Histories

-It is said that when Croesus heard the answer of the oracle, he admitted that it was he that had erred and not the oracle.
+It is said that when Croesus heard the answer of the oracle, he admitted it was he that had erred and not the oracle.
 This event was well documented in Greek history and offers yet another example of how something may be true, but not properly understood.

 “It ain’t what you don’t know that gets you into trouble.